Floriannue/CORApy/readme_florian.md

 2. Compare numerical Results and precision
 3. Verify edge case handling
 4. Check documentation completeness
-5. Translated code or test can be wrong therefore compare against the matlab codebase and manual but do not adjust the tests to accommodate the broken implementation.
-Only if the test actually have an error!
+5. Translated code or test can be wrong.
+Therefore compare against the matlab codebase and manual.
+You **must** respond with a report about the found differences!
+Do not adjust the tests to accommodate the broken implementation, but also be warry about wrong tests!
 6. if matlab is installed, create an example for the matlab source and your python translation so you can compare the results directly

 #### Self-Correction Template: